On the pod, the guys revisit The Gang Finds a Dumpster Baby from It's Always Sunny in Philadelphia Season 3, Episode 1.

 Charlie: Yeah, yeah, yeah.

-Rob: Are you telling me--
+Glenn: Are you telling me--

-Rob: [crosstalk] they didn't lock that down?"
+Rob: “Are you telling me they didn't lock that down?"

 Glenn: Yeah.
 There's just- there's this like some guy driving by in his Honda Civic, right, is that transformer's blowing up?

 Rob: And then their answer is, "Well, oh well, no. Yeah, you can do it."